Skip to main content

 77%

-• Unique and charming art style that combines grotesque and whimsical elements.
+• Unique and quirky art style that adds charm to the game.

-• Engaging combat system that rewards timing and strategy, with a variety of weapons and abilities.
+• Fun and engaging combat mechanics with a variety of weapons and abilities.

-• Frequent bugs and crashes that can disrupt gameplay and lead to loss of progress.
+• Frequent bugs and crashes that can disrupt gameplay.

 • gameplay